mattsalt/national-rail-darwin/README.md

 ### Usage

-Currently 3 of the 11 functions that Darwin exposes are available in `national-rail-darwin`
+Currently 4 of the 11 functions that Darwin exposes are available in `national-rail-darwin`
 - getArrivalBoard(crsCode, options, callback)
 - getDepartureBoard(crsCode, options, callback)
 - getServiceDetails(serviceId, callback)
+- getNextDeparture(crsCode, destinationCrsCode, options, callback)

 Your api token can either be provided when the client is created or picked up from the environment variable `DARWIN_TOKEN`